wso2/docs-choreo-dev/en/developer-docs/docs/api-management/lifecycle-management.md

 When you create a new version of an API, it directly affects the lifecycle state of existing versions:

-- **Minor version upgrades** (e.g., v1.0 → v1.1): When a new minor version is published, it becomes the default version shown in the Developer Portal under that major version.
-The previous minor version remains accessible and can be invoked using its version-specific endpoint URL.
+- **Minor version upgrades** (e.g., v1.0 → v1.1): when a new minor version is published, it becomes the default version for its corresponding major version.
+The Developer Portal displays the latest minor version (for example, v1.1) as the primary API under that major version (v1), and the /v1 endpoint resolves to this version.

 - **Major version upgrades** (e.g., v1 → v2): Both major versions appear as **separate entries** in the Developer Portal.
 The older major version remains in its current lifecycle state and is not automatically deprecated.

 !!! note
-    If you need to invoke an older minor version, you can use the endpoint URL with the specific minor version (e.g., `/v1.0` instead of `/v1`).
+    Previously published minor versions (for example, v1.0) remain accessible via their version-specific endpoints (for example, /v1.0) and continue to be available until they are explicitly deprecated or retired through the API lifecycle management process.

 ## Manage the lifecycle of an API